10 Best Resistance Bands Tested & Compared

 What resistance do these bands offer?

-Like free weights, heavier bands tend to be used for larger muscle groups, like the legs, chest, or back.
-Smaller resistances are generally used with smaller muscle groups, like the arms.
+Like free weights, heavier bands tend to be used for larger muscle groups, such as the legs, chest, or back.
+Smaller resistances are generally used with smaller muscle groups, such as the arms.
 Lower levels of resistance may also be recommended as a starting point for a therapy or rehabilitation program.
 Make sure you follow the advice of your physician when choosing a resistance band for a therapy routine.

 What accessories come with these bands?